Nish2398/SpaceX_eda/README.md

 ## Setup

-* Clone the github repository in the desrired directory.
+* Clone the github repository.
 * Create a conda environment and install all the dependencies using conda or pip.
-* Activate the environment; navigate to the repo, and type jupyter notebook to open up the repo files in a jupyter server.
+* Activate the environment; navigate to the project directory in the repo, and type jupyter notebook to open up the repo files in a jupyter server.